mourafaela/coppervampyr/README.md

 - 👋 Hi, I’m @coppervampyr
 - 👀 I’m interested in programming, learning languages and music
 - 🌱 I’m currently learning python and norwegian
+- 🌱 I'm an English Teacher
+- 🌱 I'm studying Systems Development and Analysis
 - 💞️ I’m looking for tips ;p
 - 📫 How to reach me rafaela03moura@gmail.com